pavanilalam/riscv_rv32i_processor/README.md

 ## Overview

-This project implements a basic RISC-V RV32I processor in a single-cycle architecture, where each instruction is completed within one clock cycle.
+This project implements a basic RISC-V RV32I processor using a single-cycle architecture, where each instruction is completed within one clock cycle.

 ### Key Features

 * 32-bit RV32I architecture
 * Single-cycle datapath
 * 32 × 32-bit register file
-* ALU with arithmetic and logical operations
+* ALU for arithmetic, logical, and comparison operations
 * Instruction decoder and control unit
 * Instruction and data memory
 * Branch and jump support